-Why is Customer Experience So Important?
+Why is CX Important?

 Implementing customer-focused marketing into your strategy ensures that current or potential customers enjoy the same positive experience no matter how or where they interact with a brand.
-Whether they’re in the research phase or already an existing customer, It is important to ensure that they can rely on the same positive experience with every interaction.
+Whether they’re in the research phase or already an existing customer, it is important to ensure that they can rely on the same positive experience with every interaction.

-Below are six essential factors for an effective customer-focused marketing strategy.
+Here are six essential factors for an effective customer-focused marketing strategy.
 By focusing on these important elements, you’re guaranteed to find yourself with more happy and loyal customers.

 Factor #1: The Customer Journey